 ST. PAUL – The Presbyterian Mission Agency Board Executive Committee began its three-day retreat in worship today in the historic Central Presbyterian Church in downtown St. Paul, Minnesota.
-Afterwards, the group quickly got down to business with reports from both the Way Forward Commission and the All Agency Review Committee.
+Afterward, the group quickly got down to business with reports from both the Way Forward Commission and the All Agency Review Committee.

 In its presentation to the PMAB Executive Committee, Mark Hostetter, moderator of the Way Forward Commission, said that with all of the work the denomination is doing, the church cannot lose site of its primary mission.

 “Our work is not about tinkering with existing structures, but to think about how we can most effectively act as a church in service to Jesus Christ,” he said.
 “We’ve started with a blank slate and our discussions have been designed to look at what we do and why we do it and make it a part of how we move forward.”

 The Way Forward Commission is charged with identifying a vision for agency structure and functionality.
 It has held two face-to-face meetings since its formation as well as numerous conference calls and is scheduled to meet again at Louisville Presbyterian Seminary, Sept.
 17–19.

 Last month, the commission released its mid-term report saying it is taking a “bolder course” in an effort to sustain the organization.
 The report outlined seven areas of change including:

 - Congregational Focus

 - Re-conceptualized Administrative Support